-For the Santa we painted around the outside with a green.
-We then painted his hat and beard area white, added some peach for his face, and used black to add in his details.
+For the Santa, we painted around the outside with a green.
+We then painted his hat and beard area white, added some peach for his face, and used black to add to his details.

-You can follow exactly how we did in the photo above or just create them however you see Santa.
+You can follow exactly how we did in the above photo or create them however you see Santa.

 You can create all sorts of salt dough ornament shapes by using various cookie cutters.